gnames/gnmatcher/README.md

 interpreted from the point of taxonomy.
 For example, a name can be an accepted name for species, a synonym, or a discarded one.

-The `gnmatcher` app functions as a gRPC service.
-An app can access it using gRPC client libraries.
-The API of the gRPC service is described in its [protobuf] file.
+The `gnmatcher` app functions as an HTTP service.
+An app can access it using HTTP client libraries.
+The API's methods and structures are described in the [model] dir.

 ## Input and Output

-A user calls gRPC method `MatchAry` sending an array of name-strings to the service and gets back canonical forms, the match type, as well as other metadata described as an `Output` message in the [protobuf] file.
+A user calls HTTP resource `/match` sending an array of name-strings to the service and gets back canonical forms, the match type, as well as other metadata described as an `Output` message in the [protobuf] file.